lyndon025/playtested/src/content/article/2023-12-01-mix-taoism-cyberpunk-sekiro-and-metroidvania-you-have-this--demo-impressions---nine-sols.md

 ---
-title: "Mix Taoism, Cyberpunk, Sekiro, and Metroidvania; you have this | Demo Impressions - Nine Sols"
+author: lyndonguitar
+category: Review
-description: "I was able to play a short Demo of Nine Sols, an upcoming 2D platformer with souls-lite and Sekiro elements.
-It's basically a mix of Taoism, Cyberpunk, Sekiro, and Metroidvania, resulting in a title that seems familiar and unique at the same time."
+description: I was able to play a short Demo of Nine Sols, an upcoming 2D platformer with souls-lite and Sekiro elements.
+It's basically a mix of Taoism, Cyberpunk, Sekiro, and Metroidvania, resulting in a title that seems familiar and unique at the same time.
+featured: false
 pubDate: 2023-12-01
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "nine-sols"]
+tags:
-featured: false
+- taptap
+- nine-sols
-thumb: ""
+thumb: ''
+title: Mix Taoism, Cyberpunk, Sekiro, and Metroidvania; you have this | Demo Impressions
+  - Nine Sols
 ---

 I was able to play a short Demo of Nine Sols, an upcoming 2D platformer with souls-lite and Sekiro elements.
 It's basically a mix of Taoism, Cyberpunk, Sekiro, and Metroidvania, resulting in a title that seems familiar and unique at the same time.